 Whatever her view on this matter, however, the story is original, layered, and provocative, though not without its flaws.
 Case in point is the heavy reliance on journal entries, scripts, and news accounts to tell the tale.
 Stylistically, the method is interesting and initially serves the plot.
 As the book progresses, however, it occasionally becomes tedious, interrupting the narrative flow.
 The conclusion also seems a bit rushed and contrived.
 Overall, however, Those Who Knew is a powerful read, especially for those of us who wonder what to do with difficult truths we know.

 Ona Russell is the author of three award-winning historical mysteries.
-Her latest stand-alone novel, Son of Nothingness, will be published by Sunstone Press in 2020.
+Her latest stand-alone novel, Son of Nothingness, was published by Sunstone Press in 2020.